-Welcome to the Future Michigan Central Railroad.
+Welcome to the Michigan Central Railroad.

 The MC was formed in 1846 to provide rail between Detroit and St. Joseph Michigan.
 In 1867 it became a part of the New York Central System, yet it still operated under the MC name.
 By the 1950’s it was fully merged into the NYC and the Michigan Central name was added to the growing list of fallen flags.

-The Michigan Central’s primary focus will be railroading during World War 2 around the area of Detroit, Michigan.
+The Michigan Central’s primary focus is railroading during World War 2 around the area of Detroit, Michigan.
 Detroit was key in manufacturing and distributing much of the United States war production.
 Aircraft, tanks, jeeps and trucks of all types were built and sent to the front lines, the majority of it by rail.
 In addition the MC moved troops and people in numbers never before seen.
 It is hoped that this layout will give operators a taste of what it may have been like to move the nations goods and people in 1944.